 Engaging with Tribes

-Ensuring Ladders of Opportunity for both rural and tribal communities and their residents forms the basis for the information found on this page, which is for rural transit managers whose transit system’s service area includes Native American populations, and/or travel in or near tribal lands.
-For such transit agencies, there are opportunities for and benefits to engaging with the tribe.
+The information found in this page is for rural transit managers whose transit system’s service area includes American Indian and Alaskan Native populations, and/or travel in or near tribal lands.
+For such transit agencies, there are numerous benefits to engaging with tribes.
 Many tribes operate transportation services that are open to the general public as well as to tribal members.

 Tribes may have transportation needs that could be met through collaboration with local transit services, resulting in increased opportunities for the entire community.
 Working with tribes involves considerable communications between the transit provider, the tribe, and the State Department of Transportation (DOT).
 This page provides information on how to begin such a dialogue.